Loading Events

 • Knowledge about available resources for those who have experienced suicide loss.

 The workshop will take place on Zoom and is free to attend.
-Please register using the registration form to receive the link.
-Note that no replay will be available, so registrants must attend live.

 NyJah Sterling (she/her) is the Programs Manager at the American Foundation for Suicide Prevention (AFSP) New York City Chapter, where she leads efforts to advance suicide prevention through education, community outreach, and program development.
 In her role, she partners with schools, organizations, and community groups to deliver evidence-based trainings and resources focused on suicide prevention, mental health awareness, and supporting individuals impacted by suicide, including providing compassionate resources and programs for loss survivors.
 NyJah is passionate about fostering open dialogue, reducing stigma, and building meaningful partnerships that help create safer, more supportive communities.